 - Dunlap’s research focuses on transgender adolescent psychological functioning and family stress and support.
 Specifically, her research uses a dyadic and mixed-method approach to explore transgender adolescent and parent perceptions of adolescent minority stress, adolescent-parent stress and support processes and assess correlations with adolescent psychological functioning.
 Through her current and future research, she hopes to use evidence to: (1) identify potential benefits of involving parents/family within transgender adolescent specific research and behavioral health interventions; (2) promote inclusivity within mainstream parenting and developmental literature; and (3) identify ways to improve social justice oriented policies that promote well-being for transgender adolescents and families.

-Ankur Srivastava, MSW, PhD Student
+Ankur Srivastava, MPhil, MSW, PhD Candidate

 Edward Alessi, PhD